sessionkotlin/sessionkotlin/evaluation/smtp/README.md

 Either the sender/password combination is incorrect or the SMTP server refuses to authenticate the client.

-For example, Gmail will respond with 535 when attempting to login with the account's password and the account does not have two-factor activated.
+For example, Gmail will respond with 535 when attempting to log in with the account's password and the account does not have two-factor activated.

 To fix this, enable 2FA and create